 Surfing on active volcanoes, officially volcano boarding or ash boarding, is an extreme sport similar to sandboarding but practiced on dunes made of hardened lava and volcanic ashes.
-There are currently only a handful of locations worldwide where this sport can be practiced, with the most popular destination being the Cerro Negro volcano in Nicaragua.
+There are currently only a handful of locations worldwide where this sport can be practiced, but the most popular destination is surely the Cerro Negro volcano in Nicaragua.

 Cerro Negro – Leon, Nicaragua

 The Cerro Negro (“Black Hill”) volcano is located about 20 km distance from the city of León, Nicaragua.
 It is part of the volcano chain named Cordillera de los Maribios.
 First “born” in 1850, it is both the youngest and most active volcano of Central America, around 2400 feet (728 meters) high.
 The latest eruption occurred in August 5, 1999 and gave birth to a slope of now hardened lava which made sandboarding on Cerro Negro possible.

 Sandboarding in Cerro Negro is no easy feat.
 A trip to the volcano will last several hours, most of which you will spend hiking.
 Once at the top, you will have access to some spectacular views of other volcanoes in the central Cordillera de los Maribios.
 Take a deep breath, make your way to the rim of the crater and assume a surfing stance: you are about to slide down at speeds up to 70 km per hour!
 Remember all those hours you have spent hiking to reach the peak?
 It will take you about 3 to 5 minutes to slide back to the base of the mountain with your sandboard.
 Again, Cerro Negro is not for the faint of heart!